DPBefumo/calculator/README.md

 * Add a button for calculating the modulo of two numbers.
 * Add a button for raising a number by a power.
 * Add parentheses to control the order of evaluation.
+* Add more styling to the page to increase the UI

 ## Resources